 The Reconciliation of 1042-S Forms are the IRS' Focus for the Upcoming Certifications

-In principle, it seems very simple and obvious that the respective QI can only forward "reportable amounts" to its customers that it has previously received from its depository.
+In principle, it seems very simple and obvious that the respective QI can only forward "reportable amounts" to its customers that it has previously received from its custodian.
 However, it has been known for years that it is very difficult to perform a reconciliation of the 1042-S forms due to, among other things, different data sources, 871(m) regulations, timing differences in posting and also reports with an incorrect QI-Employer Identification Number (QI-EIN).
-Now, the IRS has made reconciliation an essential issue for the 2018 to 2020 certification period, requiring that each QI certification be accompanied by the appropriate 1042-S reconciliations for the calendar years being certified.
+Now, the IRS has made reconciliation a key topic for the 2018 to 2020 certification period, requiring that each QI certification be accompanied by the appropriate 1042-S reconciliation for the calendar years being certified.
 This should then serve as the basis for deciding whether certification is successful.
-Any discrepancies or inconsistencies identified therein will be questioned by the agency and, if breaches of duty by the QI are identified, could result in hefty fines.
+Any discrepancies or inconsistencies identified therein will be questioned by the IRS and, if breaches of duty by the QI are identified, could result in hefty fines.